+There are no estuarine marshes within the footprint of the widened channel under the recommended plan, so no direct impacts associated with construction are anticipated.
 Changes in salinity predicted by the hydrosalinity model may cause some adjustments in the saline to brackish marshes (i.e., some areas may become more saline or species typical of saline marshes may increase in brackish marshes).
-However, the salinity ranges provided by the model show less than 1 PSU difference in average annual salinities between the TSP and the No-Action Alternative, and so are not expected to have greater impact on these marshes.
+However, the salinity ranges provided by the model show less than 1 PSU difference in average annual salinities between the recommended plan and the No-Action Alternative, and so are not expected to have greater impact on these marshes.
 They are well within the salinity tolerance for wetland communities.
 The predicted differences are minor under the low flow conditions, thus no loss or reduction in marsh function is anticipated.

-The predicted increases in tidal amplitude with the TSP are minor.
+The predicted increases in tidal amplitude with the recommended plan are minor.
 It is unlikely there would be any measurable impacts to the vegetation.
 However, it is possible that vegetation might exhibit minor shifts in distribution in response to elevated water levels, and if there is any response, it would likely be that small parts of high salt/brackish marshes would become low marsh.
 Since low marshes are generally considered better habitat for fish and wildlife, this would not necessarily be considered a negative impact.